mxro/maxrohde-web/content/posts/2010/2010-12-02-“build-properties-does-not-exist”-and-maven-eclipse-plugin/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
-date: "2010-12-02"
-title: “build.properties does not exist” and Maven Eclipse Plugin
+title: '“build.properties does not exist” and Maven Eclipse Plugin'
+date: '2010-12-02'
 ---

 **The Problem**